 NEST offers our ISP’s complimentary technology to manage the book of business that we provide them, as well as several other perks to help them run their company at the highest margins possible.
 By looking at our ISP network through this lens, we become their partners, as opposed to viewing them as an additional revenue stream.
 These savings then allow those providers, be they plumbers, handymen, carpenters, etc. to grow their own businesses while elevating service quality that benefits everyone.

 Clearly, they agree.
-In his own LinkedIn blog, Benjamin Timmons, owner of Grime Police Cleaning Services noted “I have worked for NEST for about five months now, and have loved the payment terms, and how you just upload your work order to get paid instead of sending a separate invoice.”
+In his own LinkedIn blog, Benjamin Timmons, past owner of Grime Police Cleaning Services noted “I have worked for NEST for about five months now, and have loved the payment terms, and how you just upload your work order to get paid instead of sending a separate invoice.”
 Paying them promptly and making it as easy as possible for our reliable providers to embrace our technology allows us to be more efficient, resulting in keeping costs in line to our customers.

 Recently, a client asked us for an interactive map to be built on his version of NEST Facilitate.
 The map, which is displayed on a 65-inch screen in his office, shows all of the high priority work orders across the country and their current status for their fleet of 2,000-plus locations.
 The reason?
 He wanted to show other departments exactly what he and his team deal with on a day-to-day basis.

 Now when colleagues walk by their office they can see that the job is much more than just dispatching a tech.
 This small enhancement proves throughout their organization that facilities management is the heartbeat of any company with multiple facilities, the crutch that supports all other functions.
 The cost for this enhancement?
 There wasn’t one…to the client or to their providers.

 The key word here is “support.”
 All technology can create data and information – but it takes human interpretations and personal relationships to turn that into the knowledge that propels the organization forward.